-Q: The Windows file selector remembers the path of the last container I mount.
+Q: The Windows file selector remembers the path of the last container I mount or the path of the last selected keyfile.
 Is there a way to prevent this?

 A: Yes, there is.
-If you have not done so yet, upgrade to TrueCrypt 4.0 or later.
-Run TrueCrypt and make sure the option Never save history' in the main window is enabled.
-Note that even when this option is enabled, the file selector will still remember the path, but only until you exit TrueCrypt.
-If you do not want to enable the option Never save history', you can avoid using the Windows file selector by dragging the icon of the container to the TrueCrypt.exe' icon (TrueCrypt will be automatically launched then), or dragging it to the TrueCrypt program window.
+If you have not done so yet, upgrade to TrueCrypt 4.2a or later.
+Run TrueCrypt and make sure the option 'Never save history' in the main window is enabled.
+If you do not want to enable the option 'Never save history', you can avoid using the Windows file selector by dragging the icon of the container onto the 'TrueCrypt.exe' icon (TrueCrypt will be automatically launched then), or dragging it onto the TrueCrypt program window.
+Likewise, a keyfile can be selected by dragging its icon onto the Keyfiles window or onto the password entry window.